andreas131989/haystack-rag-deployment/README.md

 ## Additional Considerations

-### Airgapped Deployment

-- Guidance for deploying in offline environments.

-### Integration with Alternative Password Stores
+For Airgapped Deployment, Integration with Alternative Password Stores and Monitoring and Logging Integration feel free to consult the [Bonus Points Overview](docs/bonus-points-overview.md) doc.

-- Instructions for using external secret/password management tools.

-### Monitoring and Logging Integration

-- Recommendations for integrating monitoring/logging solutions like **Prometheus**, **Grafana**, or the **Elastic Stack**.

 ---